-All disposal and transportation procedures pertaining to waste transportation and disposal under the Basel Convention Basel Rotterdam Stockholm Convention (these three conventions together manage the way in which chemicals and their derivatives are produced, transported across and within boundaries, the way they are handled and their final disposal.
-There are a number of procedures in place which regulates these chemicals and waste in the Seychelles.
-For instance forms have to be completed and permits issued in order for a person to export waste oil, car batteries, scrap metals, pet bottles, aluminium can from the Seychelles.
-Similarly a form needs to be completed and permit issued in order for a person to dispose of any hazardous waste including asbestos, waste oil, expired medication and chemicals to the landfill).
+All disposal and transportation procedures pertaining to waste management fall under the Basel Convention.
+The Basel and Stockholm convention are together managed in a way that chemicals and their derivatives are regulated for the importation, transportation, usage and final disposal purposes.
+Hence, there are a number of procedures in place which regulates these chemicals and waste.
+For instance forms are to be completed and permits issued in order for a person to export waste oil, car batteries, scrap metals, pet bottles, aluminum can from the Seychelles.
+Similarly a form needs to be completed and permit issued in order for a person to dispose of any hazardous waste including asbestos, waste oil, expired medication and chemicals to the landfill.
 The Ministry oversee the implementation of the Waste Management Policy, solid waste Master Plan and other contractual documents with any projects under the Basel and Rotterdam convention.

+The Landscape and Waste Management Agency (LWMA) is the Agency responsible for the cleaning and beautification of Seychelles.
+They also administer waste management contracts for waste collection and landfill management.
+LWMA monitors and manages the different contractors for waste collection, landfill management, beach and road cleaning in the Seychelles.
 LWMA also issues contracts for trimming of branches above primary and secondary roads, cleaning of the inter-island quay car park, de-littering and cutting of grass at Beau Vallon and maintenance of the public toilet at the Victoria taxi stand.

 Currently the country produces about 5000 tons of waste per month, a third of which comes directly from residential bin sites and retail shops.
 There is yet to be waste sorting in Seychelles but the Ministry of environment is currently developing the Seychelles Waste master Plan for sustainable waste management system in Seychelles.